 This Green Travel Plan sets actions to improve the green travel options available to TRDC staff and Members and to the Council's customers and visitors.
 The key aim of the plan is to help make a contribution towards the reduction of pollution and green house gas emissions which currently lead towards global warming.

-Housing Strategies and Plans
+Housing Strategies and Policies

-Housing Strategies and Plans
+Housing Strategies and Policies

 Three Rivers has a tradition of using external competition a means of delivering one of its key aims; providing the best service possible at the lowest reasonable cost.
 It has been largely successful as a means of delivering what the Council needs and providing added value for the Council, residents and service users.